-At Wyedean, all students learn one modern foreign language, Spanish or French from Year 7 and this alternates each year.
+At Wyedean, all students learn one language, Spanish or French from Year 7 and this alternates each year.
 At GCSE a large number of students continue with at least one language and there is the option to study a second language "fast track" at GCSE if students have shown linguistic ability.
-Following a course in a Modern Foreign Language encourages students to derive enjoyment and benefit from language learning, and be inspired, moved and changed by following a broad, coherent, satisfying and worthwhile course of study.
+Following a course in a language encourages students to derive enjoyment and benefit from language learning, and be inspired, moved and changed by following a broad, coherent, satisfying and worthwhile course of study.
 Learners should recognise that their linguistic knowledge, understanding and skills help them to take their place in a multilingual global society and also provide them with a suitable basis for further study and practical use of the language.
-The study of Modern Foreign Languages prepares learners to make informed decisions about further learning opportunities and career choices.
+The study of a Language prepares learners to make informed decisions about further learning opportunities and career choices.

 GCSE (AQA) in French and Spanish is currently offered at Key Stage 4 and we use the following course books:

-Spanish: Mira Rojo AQAThe target language is the main language of the classroom.
+The target language is the main language of the classroom.
 This ensures maximum exposure to the language and the opportunity to participate in ‘real’ situations.
-Homework is set regularly and is an essential and integral part of the course.
+Learning homework is set regularly and is an essential and integral part of the course.
 All aspects of MFL are covered, including listening, speaking, reading and writing.
 The department has recently reviewed and restructured its schemes of work at KS4 in order to provide our students with a consistent and more disciplined learning experience.
 Students are required to listen and respond to different types of language, communicate in speech for a variety of purposes, read and respond to different types of written language and communicate in writing for a variety of purposes.

-We currently offer French and Spanish at Key Stage 5.
+We currently offer AQA A Level French and Spanish at Key Stage 5.
 The aim of the A Level Language course is to give students the opportunity to develop an interest in language learning and to develop understanding of the language in a variety of contexts and genres.
 They will be able to communicate confidently, clearly and effectively in the language for a range of purposes and develop awareness and understanding of the contemporary society, cultural background and heritage of countries or communities where the language is spoken.
 Our students are lucky enough to be buddied up with native student mentors from Cambridge University, which sees them using Skype to practise their speaking skills on a weekly basis.
 More information about this approach here

 Year 12 Summer Holiday Transition Work: